 Use the General page of the Settings/Preferences dialog to configure the editor behaviour and customize its view.

-If this checkbox is selected, you can drag-n-drop code fragments in the editor.
+If this checkbox is selected, you can drag-and-drop code fragments in the editor.

-You can enable or disable the specified configuration right in the editor.
+You can also enable or disable soft wraps right in the editor: